ashaduri/ashaduri.github.io/index.md

 ### AITT  - Advanced Interconnect Test Tool

+**A Versatile Tool for Interconnect Analysis and PCB Characterization**

 [//]: # (Jan 2020 - Present)

+<img alt="AITT screenshot" src="screenshots/aitt.png" class="screenshot"/>

 _AITT is a flagship product of CSS used for signal integrity analysis and PCB characterization.
-It is used by many Fortune 100 companies including Intel, Amazon, Meta, Microsoft, and Cisco._
+It is used by many Fortune 100 companies including **Intel, Amazon, Meta, Microsoft, and Cisco**._

-<img alt="AITT screenshot" src="screenshots/aitt.png" class="screenshot"/>

 **Skills used:** C++17, Qt, Qwt, CMake, Catch2, ECMAScript, public API design, software integration, GitHub CI, technical documentation development, Doxygen, jsdoc.